venomio5/Venomio-Probabilistic-Football-Model/README.md

 #### Time segment
 As the game evolve, the fatigue increases, so the PxG/M differs.
 So at each time segment, there is a change in PxG/M: 0-15, 15-30, 30-45, 45-60, 60-75, 75-90.
 #### Bayes' Theorem
 Update the projections based on the real xG.
+For the live model.
 #### Variance
-Inlcude variance of a standrd deviation for the projected goals per minute and other things.
+Inlcude variance of a standard deviation for the projected goals per minute and other things.

 ### Model Checklist
 - **New Season**: Update league teams.